DontrP/people-analytics-etl-oracle-airflow/README.md

-# Data Engineering for HR: ETL Pipeline with Oracle Database and Apache Airflow
+# Data Engineering for Human Resource Management: ETL Pipeline with Oracle Database and Apache Airflow

 ## Table of Contents
 - [English Version](#english-version)